mrocklin/blog/_posts/work/2017-06-28-simple-bokeh-server.md

     doc.add_periodic_callback(update, 100)
 ```

-You can also have buttons, sliders, widgets, etc..
+You can also have buttons, sliders, widgets, and so on.
 I rarely use these
 personally though so they don't interest me as much.

 Final Thoughts